JsBergbau/BindToInterface/README.md

 BindToInterface uses a feature called dynamic linking.
 Every program that makes an internet connection does this by making an API call to the operating system.
 In this case this API function is called `connect`.
 To bind to a specific network interface this program intercepts this call, decides if it has to bind to an interface and then calls the original connect function of the operating system.
+**This works only if standard libraries are used.
+When using go programs for example, which uses static linked libraries, then this won't work and data would get leaked.**
-Because of this method BindToInterface should not leak any data through an undesired interface.
-If you make other experiences, please open an issue.
+If you know other examples where binding doesn't work, please open an issue.

 ## Build BindToInterface